Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 (3) Ex Machina

-This somewhat dark, adult depiction of a story about AI initially left me with a WTF? response the first time I saw it.
+This somewhat dark, adult depiction of a story about AI initially left me with a WTF?
+Response the first time I saw it.
 After the dust had settled, I realized it all came down to the arrogance and hubris of the scientist.
 Nathan Bateman (Oscar Isaac) did a lot of foolish things that led to his downfall.
-It occurred to me that maybe the film was meant as an allegorical warning about our relationship with technology, and advancing with it faster to a point beyond what we may be ready for, and thus triggering our doom.
-The film is simple in its portrayal of a very eccentric and reclusive scientist who chooses an unsuspecting employee, Caleb Smith (Domhnail Gleeson) to administer the Turing test to a robot with AI he has built at his isolated estate.
-It soon becomes questionable who is testing who after Caleb begins to interview the charming and deceptively helpless Ava (Alicia Vikander).
+It occurred to me that maybe the film was meant as an allegorical warning about our relationship with technology and advancing with it faster to a point beyond what we may be ready for, thus triggering our doom.
+The film is simple in its portrayal of a very eccentric and reclusive scientist who chooses an unsuspecting employee, Caleb Smith (Domhnail Gleeson), to administer the Turing test to a robot with AI has built at his isolated estate.
+It soon becomes questionable who is testing after Caleb begins to interview the charming and deceptively helpless Ava (Alicia Vikander).
 Vikander is remarkable and memorable in the role of Ava.

 (2)Mad Max: Fury Road